Cape Verde patrol vessel Guardiao

-The Guardiao is the Cape Verde Coast Guard's first patrol vessel based on the Damen Stan 5009 design.
+Guardiao is the Cape Verde Coast Guard's first patrol vessel based on the Damen Stan 5009 design.

 The Guardião is equipped with a vertically aligned "axe bow".
 Damen asserts that a vertical bow has an advantage over a traditional clipper bow, when piercing waves.
 The clipper bow has more buoyancy when it pierces a wave, which causes the bow to rise and fall with greater intensity—which triggers seasickness in susceptible individuals.
-The Guardião was the first patrol vessel built to a Damen axe-bow design to be launched.
+Guardião was the first patrol vessel built to a Damen axe-bow design to be launched.

 Her crew of 18 either have their own cabin, or share a double cabin.

-The Guardião is equipped with a stern launching ramp, allowing it to deploy and retrieve a 7 metre high-speed daughter craft, without first coming to a stop.

-The Guardião is equipped for the short-term seating of up to 76 individuals, in the case of at-sea rescues, or the interception of undocumented migrants.
+The ship is equipped with a stern launching ramp, allowing it to deploy and retrieve a 7 metre high-speed daughter craft, without first coming to a stop.
+Guardião is equipped for the short-term seating of up to 76 individuals, in the case of at-sea rescues, or the interception of undocumented migrants.

-operational history
+Operational history

-In 2016 the Guardião participated in a joint exercise wth US and Belgian vessels.
+In 2016 Guardião participated in a joint exercise with US and Belgian vessels.